 The ads talk about earning double miles on everything and trading them in for airline tickets with no blackout dates.
 The commercials end with the line “What’s in your wallet?” and many people have decided that one of the Capital One cards deserves a slot.

-The Capital One Venture card is unusual though because while it calls its rewards miles, it doesn’t earn real miles in a traditional airline program.
+The Capital One Venture Rewards Credit Card is unusual though because while it calls its rewards miles, it doesn’t earn real miles in a traditional airline program.
 What you earn are points that can be used to book travel through Capital One’s portal, erase travel charges on your statement or transfer to travel partners.

 Fixed Value Cards